-- ➤ "Book of Instructions" (Manual on General Instructions, Manual on Loans & Advances) which contains detailed procedural guidelines for processing various banking transactions.
+- \triangleright Book of Instructions" (Manual on General Instructions, Manual on Loans & Advances) which contains detailed procedural guidelines for processing various banking transactions.
 Amendments and modifications to update these guidelines are being carried out regularly through e-circulars/Master circulars.
-Guidelines and instructions are also propagated through e-Circulars, E-Learning Lessons, Training Programs, etc. - Updated Manuals and operating instructions relating to Business Process Re-engineering (BPR) units. - ➤ Delegation of Financial powers, which details sanctioning powers of various levels of officials for different types of financial and non-financial transactions. - ➤ Training of staff-Inputs on Operational Risk is included as a part of Risk Management modules in the trainings conducted for various categories of staff at Bank's Apex Training Institutes and State Bank Institute of Learning and Development. - ➤ Internal Auditors are responsible for the examination and evaluation of the adequacy and effectiveness of the control systems and the functioning of specific control procedures.
-They also conduct review of the existing systems to ensure compliance with legal and regulatory requirements, codes of conduct and the implementation of policies and procedures. - ➤ In order to ensure business continuity, resumption and recovery of critical business process after a disaster, the Bank has robust Business Continuity and Operational Resilience Policy and Manuals in place. - Stringent Implementation of vacation policy. - Conduct of RCSA-Abridged at remaining Branches where RCSA is not proposed.
+Guidelines and instructions are also propagated through e-Circulars, E-Learning Lessons, Training Programs, etc. - \geqslant Updated Manuals and operating instructions relating to Business Process Re-engineering (BPR) units. - Delegation of Financial powers, which details sanctioning powers of various levels of officials for different types of \triangleright financial and non-financial transactions. - \geq Training of staff-Inputs on Operational Risk is included as a part of Risk Management modules in the trainings conducted for various categories of staff at Bank's Apex Training Institutes and State Bank Institute of Learning and Development. - Insurance cover is obtained for most of the potential operational risks excluding frauds, as per Bank's policy on insurance.